 Where Can I Find Stock Music?

-There are quite a few sites on the web offering Stock Music, one of our favourites is Shutterstock Music, well known for their amazing Stock Photography and Video Footage, Shutterstock recently opened up their Stock Music Library ready for the community to use for all of their Stock Music needs.
+There are quite a few sites on the web offering Stock Music, one of our favorites is Shutterstock Music, well known for its amazing Stock Photography and Video Footage, Shutterstock recently opened up its Stock Music Library ready for the community to use for all of their Stock Music needs.

-- Created in 2014 by Shutterstock, one of the Stock industries biggest players
+- Created in 2014 by Shutterstock, one of the Stock industries the biggest players

 - Simple Pay per Use Fee, no messing around with subscriptions

-- With a library consisting of millions of tracks, your never stuck for choice regardless of what your looking for
+- With a library consisting of millions of tracks, you're never stuck for choice regardless of what you're looking for

 - Suitable for commercial uses such as movies, adverts and so much more

 - Licenses available for much bigger projects such as global release movies

 - Great user interface with the simple yet powerful search feature